Soundarya282004/Vision-to-Voice-Real-Time-Text-Recognition-System/README.md

 ▶ Windows

-Download from:
+1. Download from:
 https://github.com/tesseract-ocr/tesseract

-Install it
+2. Install it

-Add this line in your code before using pytesseract:
+3. Add this line in your code before using pytesseract:

        pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"
 ▶ Linux (Ubuntu)

     sudo apt install tesseract-ocr

 ▶ Mac

     brew install tesseract

 ▶ How to Run the Project

-Save your file as main.py
+1. Save your file as main.py

-Make sure your webcam is connected
+2. Make sure your webcam is connected

-Open terminal in the project folder
+3. Open terminal in the project folder

-Run:
+4. Run:

        python main.py

 🎥 How It Works (Step-by-Step)

-You can put this in GitHub under “Working” section.

 Captures Live Video
 The webcam continuously captures frames using OpenCV.